userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 Testsuite tasks facility allows to register a custom function and call it by name from testsuite.
 It's useful for testing components that perform periodic job not related to its own HTTP handler.

-@warning Please note that it's highly recommended to run production service with testsuite related components disabled.

-In order to enable testsuite-tasks support you have to add `handler-testsuite-tasks` components to your service.

-Service config.yaml:

-@snippet samples/testsuite-support/static_config.yaml Testsuite tasks

-And main.cpp:

-@snippet samples/testsuite-support/main.cpp testsuite tasks - register

-Then you can use `testsuite::TestsuiteTasks` to register your own task:
+You can use `testsuite::TestsuiteTasks` to register your own task:

 @snippet samples/testsuite-support/tasks.cpp register